pnxenopoulos/esta/README.md

 ## Example Data
 Each parsed JSON contains demo metadata (such as the map, tick rate, what competition it is from, etc.), parser parameters used from awpy, the game server parameters, and a list of game rounds.
 In each game round, there exists round metadata (score, end reason, teams, etc.), along with six actions (kills, damages, bomb events, grenade throws, weapon fires and flashes), as well as a list of game frames, which are effectively game snapshots containing player information.
 We show an example of kill and frame output below.

-As different events have different keys, you can see example schema and key details in the [awpy documentation](https://awpy.readthedocs.io/en/latest/parser_output.html).
+To understand the features available in the parsed demos, we recommend visiting the [awpy documentation](https://awpy.readthedocs.io/en/latest/parser_output.html).
+As frames and events have different keys, you can see example schema in the awpy documentation.
 If you have any questions, feel free to drop in the [Discord](https://discord.gg/W34XjsSs2H) where a community member would be more than happy to provide support.
+Below is an example of the schema for a "Kill" action and a "Frame" (game snapshot).

 #### Kill